evuraan/yellowShoes/IOS/README.md

 ```bash
 $ sudo apt-get install lame
 ```
-If you have another Operating Systems set up `lame` as appropriate to your environment.
+If you have another Operating System, set up `lame` as appropriate to your environment.